johnnovak/twyg/doc/config.rst

     * *fillColor*
     * *strokeColor*

-All variables contain numeric values, except the ones ending with *Color*.
+All variables are of numeric type, except the ones ending with *Color*, which contain color definitions.

-TODO: some explanation why aren't they always available
+Note that usually only a subset of these variables are available in a particular property definition.

 Mathematical functions